awesomeeng/zephjs/docs/ComponentLifecycleHandlers.md

  - **Addition** | **Removal** | **Adoption**: Each of these occurs when an element is added or removed or adopted (moved from one document to another) to the DOM.
 This may occur multiple times for a single element as it moves around the DOM.
 For example, if I move a custom element from one DOM node to another both the Removal and Addition lifecycle events will occur.

- - **Attribute**: Occurs when a given attribute changes.
+ - **Attribute**: Occurs when a given attribute of the created element changes.
 The may occur multiple times for a single custom element as the attributes changes on that element.

+ - **Property**: Occurs when a given property of the created element changes.
+The may occur multiple times for a single custom element as the property changes on that element.

 ### Lifecycle Handlers